casper-network/docs-archive/theory/abstract-consensus.rst

 In general - malicious validators can stop consensus from happening.
 We need to adjust the concept of finalization so to account for this problem.

-In general there are 4 ways a validator can expose malicious behaviour:
+There are 4 ways a validator can expose malicious behaviour:

 1. Be silent (= stop producing messages)
 2. Produce malformed messages.
 3. Violate the condition that a message must vote on a value derived from justifications via the estimator.
 4. Equivocate.

-Case (3) can really be considered a sub-case of (2), and (2) can be evaded by just assuming that validators reject malformed messages on reception.

-So, the only real problems come from (1) and (4).
+Case (3) can really be considered a sub-case of (2), and (2) can be evaded by assuming that validators reject malformed messages on reception.
+So, the only real problems come from (1) and (4):

-Problem (1) is something we are not addressing within ACC.
+- Problem (1) is something we are not addressing within ACC.

-Problem (4) is something we control explicitly in the finality calculation.
+- Problem (4) is something we control explicitly in the finality calculation.

 Closer look at equivocations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~